seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

-Projects I have contributed to (updates to this section) Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this
+Projects I have contributed to (updates to this section) Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this Improvements to guestbook display - Dropdown of people who have signed - More links New translation methods
+Graphic design info (programs used) (GIMP, Inkscape, Krita, former MS-PAINT, former PAINT 3D) Many modifications to existing text throughout the document Updates to Legend
 ```

 </details> <!-- End of completed remodel goals section !-->